oussama1598/tic_tac_toe/README.md

 Installing gtk was one of the hardset processes in this project.
 Was a long process to accomplish.

-# Windows Installtion
+# Windows installation

-Well that's why i don't use windows it takes a lot to accomplish so little but i was able to get it to work.
-Following these steps, will get you to be able to include gtk in your project as easy as using the include statement (using magic)
+Well, that’s why i don’t use windows it takes a lot to accomplish so little but i was able to get it to work.
+Following these steps, will get you to include gtk in your project as easy as using the include statement (using magic).

 - Download and install msys2 from [https://www.msys2.org/](https://www.msys2.org/) there's an installation guide there - Note that you have to install the right binary for your machine's architucture either 64bit or 32bit
 - Open the start menu and open the msys2 terminal (called **MSYS2 MinGW 64-bit** for 64bit systems and **MSYS2 MinGW 32-bit** for 32bit systems)
 - Install pkg-config by running this command in the opened terminal
-	- pacman -S mingw-w64-x86_64-pkg-confg (for 64 bit systems)
+	- pacman -S mingw-w64-x86_64-pkg-config (for 64 bit systems)
 	- pacman -S mingw-w64-i686-pkg-config (for 32bit systems)
 - In the same terminal after the previous command has finished run the following command to install gtk
 	- pacman -S mingw-w64-x86_64-gtk3 (for 64 bit systems)